studentkittens/lncs-pandoc/paper.md

 is available on yubico.com [@compare].

-**Aspects to discuss about**
+**Aspects to discuss**

 Of course you have to carry the YubiKey around with you.
-But the *Nano* versions which can be hold for example in the notebook, makes it more comfortable.
-It needs a little bit of habituation.
+The *Nano* version which fits exactly in the USB port can be a improvement.
+It needs a little time to get used to it.

 Another fact which is worth of discussion is the limited number of slots which can be configured.
-It is part of philosophy of the YubiKey.
-If more than two slots should be accessed with a single touch, that will be to complicated to remember how long to touch the sensor for which slot.
+It is part of the philosophy of the YubiKey.
+For more than two slots it would be too complicated to remember how long to touch the sensor for which slot.

 **More on the YubiKey**

 There are a lot of interesting projects with the YubiKey.
-For example the Massechusats Institute of Technology (MIT) decribes in the paper *Enhanced MIT ID Security via One-Time Passcode* [@mit] how the YubiKey could improve the current MIT ID card.
-It is an card using Radio Frequency Identification (RFID) technology and it is used to establish security across campus by restricting access to certain areas through scanners.
-They mentions that the interactions between MIT ID cards and scanners can be copied and replicated just through sniffing.
+For example the Massachusetts Institute of Technology (MIT) decribes in the paper *Enhanced MIT ID Security via One-Time Passcode* [@mit] how the YubiKey could improve the current MIT ID card.
+It is an card using Radio Frequency Identification (RFID) technology and it is used to establish security across the campus by restricting access to certain areas through scanners.
+They mention that the interactions between MIT ID cards and scanners can be copied and replicated just through sniffing.
 Therefore they implemented a prototype with YubiKey *Neo* and an Android application as scanner.

-All in all the YubiKey is a device for two-factor authentication worth to be considering using it.
+All in all the YubiKey is a device for two-factor authentication worth to consider.
 It makes your logins secure and keeps your information private.
 A topic which becomes more and more important in todays world.

-Bruce Schneier, on Schneier on Security [@bruce].

-\newpage

 # References